danielsaidi/website_danielsaidi/_posts/2017/2017-08-23-alamofire-realm.md

 Well, I won't do this here, since it just add even more complexity to an already super-long tutorial.
 In the demo application, however, I have an `IoC` folder in which I use a library called [Dip](https://github.com/AliSoftware/Dip) to manage dependencies in the app.

-With IoC/DI in place, the view controller becomes clean:
+With `Dip` in place, the view controller becomes a lot cleaner, with the benefit that the view controller no longer knows anything about the implementations used in the app:

 ```swift
 import UIKit